daesystephens/learning-journal/heroku.md

 1. Create an account with Heroku.

-1. Click the right + button to create a new app.
+1. Once in Heroku on the right side click the **+** button to create a new app.

 1. Name your app.

-1. Once you are into your file project type in your command line ```$ heroku login``` and it's going to ask for your email and password.
+1. In your **Terminal** once you are in your file root, type in your command line ```$ heroku login``` and it's going to ask for your email and password.
 This will be the email that you signed up to Heroku.

 1. In your command line type ```$ git init```